fleetdm/fleet/docs/Using Fleet/Fleet-UI.md

 3. In the **Teams** dropdown below the top navigation, select the team you want to manage automation for.

-   > Note: Only queries that are availible for the selected team will be listed.
-When configuring query automations for all hosts, only queries that belong to all teams will be listed.

 4. Select **Manage automations**

 5. Select the queries you want to run on a schedule for this team, and select **Save**.

+   > Note: Only queries that belong to the selected team will be listed.
+When configuring query automations for all hosts, only global queries will be listed.

 ## Update agent options